pivilartisant/france-chomage/docs/DATABASE_SETUP.md

    python -m france_chomage db-status
    ```

-## For Development Without PostgreSQL
+## PostgreSQL Required

-If you don't have PostgreSQL installed, the system will:
+PostgreSQL is required for the application to function.
+The system no longer falls back to JSON files.
+If you don't have PostgreSQL installed, please install it using the commands above.
-- Fall back to JSON files for data storage
-- Print warning messages but continue working
-- Allow you to set up the database later

 ## SQLite Alternative (Future)